Georgios Samaras: International career

 On 1 June 2010, Georgios Samaras was selected in the 23-man Greece squad for the World Cup.
 ESPN.com rated him as Greece's second best player, only behind talisman Giorgos Karagounis.
 He played in all three group matches.
 Despite Greece's 2–1 win over Nigeria, they failed to proceed to the knockout stage, due to 2–0 losses to both South Korea and Argentina.

 On 17 November 2010, Samaras scored his sixth international goal in a friendly against Austria in Vienna with Greece winning the match 2–1.
 Samaras also set up Greece's second goal.

 Samaras then went on to score a vital goal for Greece against Croatia on 7 October 2011, a volley from the edge of the box with his left foot.
 The match finished 2–0 and the result meant that Greece qualified for the Euro 2012.
 Samaras played in all three of Greece's group games at Euro 2012, helping them to finish second in Group A and progress to the quarter-finals.
 He then played in the quarter-final tie against Germany, scoring early in the second half to level the match at 1–1, although Germany went on to win 4–2 and knock Greece out.

 Samaras was selected in Greece's squad for the 2014 FIFA World Cup.
-In the team's final group stage fixture, Samaras assisted Greece's first goal and scored the winning goal from a penalty kick in the 90th minute to give the team a 2–1 win over the Ivory Coast and qualify Greece for the last 16 of the World Cup for the first time in the nation's history.
+In the team's final group stage fixture, Samaras assisted Greece's opening goal and scored the winner from a penalty kick in the 90th minute to give the team a 2–1 win over the Ivory Coast and qualify Greece for the last 16 of the World Cup for the first time in the nation's history.